 How to do the extended plank:

-16. Knee to inside elbow plank
+16. Knee to Inside Elbow Plank

 - Get into a push-up position with your arms extended and slightly wider than shoulder-width, legs extended behind you, and maintain a straight line from your head to the heels.